 Little Adventurers Summer Camp

-The Little Adventurers Summer Camp at Mater Christi School is cancelled for the summer of 2020.
+The Little Adventurers Summer Camp at Mater Christi School is canceled for the summer of 2021.

 As you consider your plans for 2021, please review the sample programming below.
 Little Adventurers is a program available to children aged 3-8-years-old.